bjornkihlberg/chezscheme-socket/README.md

 ## Notes

-Right now this library only wraps the Windows Socket API (winsock).
-Some future work includes:
+Right now this library only wraps some basic functionality in the Windows Socket API (winsock).
+I won't go far beyond this except a few things:

 - Implement non-blocking receive procedures.
 - Maybe use custom binary ports.